 Strong glute muscles help in all of these scenarios.
 Not prioritizing hip dominant exercises is where most moms fail.

 Learn more about what exactly the glutes can do for your lifestyle in this blog post: The Benefits Of Strong Glutes & Why You Need Them.
-Or jump right into a progressive plan with this 25-page Glute Ebook containing the exact glute workouts I use with clients.
+Or jump right into a progressive at-home workout plan with this Glute Guide For Moms that contains the exact glute workouts I use with clients.

 The Best Hip Dominant Exercises